Nolan Reimold: 2016

-2017
+Long Island Ducks

-Reimold signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball in early 2017.
-On May 28, 2017, Reimold announced his retirement.
-In 19 games he hit .238/.359/.397 with 2 home runs, 7 RBIs and 2 stolen bases.
+On April 5, 2017, Reimold signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made 19 appearances for the Ducks, batting .238/.359/.397 with two home runs, seven RBI, and two stolen bases.
+On May 28, Reimold announced his retirement from professional baseball.

 Personal life

 Reimold is married to Jennifer "Jenny" Reimold, a style expert for HomeGoods, and has seven children.